gardener/gardener/hack/api-reference/extensions.md

 </em>
 </td>
 <td>
-<p>Ingress controls from where the creation bastion host should be reachable.</p>
+<p>Ingress controls from where the created bastion host should be reachable.</p>
 </td>
 </tr>
 </table>